Community studies

 Ah, the sweet scent of the open road.
 In Wales, 100,000 dirty diapers (or nappies, as they’re called there) have been used to help pave a commercial corridor.

-Sign up for the Reasons to be Cheerful newsletter.Disposable diapers are a massive source of trash — the UK tosses three billion every year.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Disposable diapers are a massive source of trash — the UK tosses three billion every year.
 (Cloth diapers, while certainly better, have their own carbon footprint with constant laundering.)
 So, in Llanarth, Wales, some 100,000 dirty diapers have been cleaned, shredded and mixed into asphalt, a purposeful retirement for a product that would otherwise end up in a landfill.

 Plastic waste has been used to build roads in India, repair highways in California and pave bicycle lanes in the Netherlands.
 The diaper road in Wales, however, is believed to be a first.
 “It doesn’t bother me, as long as it does the job,” said one streetside business owner.